-How to Protect Your Relationship When You Argue
+How Not to Damage Your Relationship When You Argue

 For a relationship to feel good, both partners need to feel safe in each other’s care.
 They need to talk through what problems come up, understand each other, and still enjoy the relationship, even if they can’t agree on every issue.
 That’s what secure emotional connection does.

 At their best, partners create positive ways to talk about the good and the bad:

 - They learn to express themselves gently so the other can and hear and respond.